Daniel-Rafique/costa-test/Costa/README.md

 # Whitbread Magento developer test

-Just a simple test to get a configurable product with its attributes and child products
+* Just a simple test to get a configurable product with its attributes and child products

-## Add the module to the app/code directory the run php bin/magento setup:upgrade
+* Add the module to the app/code directory the run php bin/magento setup:upgrade

-## Next run the compiler php bin/magento setup:di:compile
+* Next run the compiler php bin/magento setup:di:compile

-## Browse to the endpoint http://domain.com/V1/costa-test/products and you should see a list of products
+* Browse to the endpoint http://domain.com//test/product/index and you will see a load configurable product with it's child products

-### I've used sample product data which will load all of the products in the store
+* I've used sample product data which will load a product by SKU MH01

+* We use a custom controller as our endpoint since the Magento API isn't sufficient for what we need to do

+* The endpoint can take any value as a parameter when making a request for data or updating a model i.e string, array object

+* The endpoint can be wrapped with an Auth method using a token handshake etc